tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## SAP Change and Transport System (CTS)

-This plug-in is designed to interact with the SAP Change and Transport System. **Technical Support:** The SAP CTS plug-in is an open source project that is fully supported by UrbanCode Development.
-If you have any issues with the plug-in, do not hesitate to create a formal PMR.
-However, for small issues or use case questions, we encourage users to create an issue on GitHub.
-Creating an issue there will allow you to speak directly to the developers and other SAP CTS plug-in users.
-Please note, if you build a new plug-in locally, support will not be able to assist you.
-If you wish for your changes to become supported by UrbanCode Development, submit a pull request on GitHub.
+This plug-in is designed to interact with the SAP Change and Transport System.

 ---

 |Back to ...||SAP Change and Transport System (CTS) |Latest Version|
 | :---: | :---: | :---: | :---: |
 |[All Plugins](../index.md)|[Top](#contents)|[Readme](SAP-CTS/README.md)|[3.1079021](https://raw.githubusercontent.com/UrbanCode/IBM-UCD-PLUGINS/main/files/SAP-CTS/SAP-CTS-3.1079021.zip)|